⚠️ Website Security Notice — Read Before Continuing

 While Matthew and Mark describe a “reed” (kalamos, likely Arundo donax, a robust plant growing 6–15 feet tall), John refers to “hyssop.”
 This divergence has sparked centuries of scholarly debate regarding the Gospel accounts’ botanical, textual, and symbolic consistency.

-Hyssop in Biblical and Ritual Context
+Hyssop in Biblical & Ritual Context

 Purification Symbolism: